alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-07-26-ruling-on-hating-salafis.md

 lang: en
 note: true
 group2: true
-excerpt: It is impermissible for you to either be in his company or associate with him.
+summary: It is impermissible for you to either be in his company or associate with him.
 You should rather condemn him and warn people against him.
 ---

 ### Question: